 The two metrics can even complement each other.
 Objectives and Key Results are less frequently utilized to drive KPIs or specific programs than KPIs, but KPIs can be used as Key Results.

-Now that we have explored the difference between Key Performance Indicators and Objectives and Key Results, let’s focus on the crucial aspect of grading OKRs.
+Now that we have explored the OKR vs. KPI, let’s focus on the crucial aspect of grading OKRs.

 Strategies for measuring and grading the impact of Objectives and Key Results